ajkroeg/PracticeMakesPerfect/README.md

 `dummyOpForStat` - string, name of dummy stat used to create fake status effect for pilots with OpForSpecs that use OnWeaponFire

 `DebugCleaning` - bool.
 Debugging only! if set to `true`, will wipe all specializations on save load.

+`OpforSubfactionsMap` - dictionary <string, List<string>> - defines subfactions which will count toward OpForSpecs for the "key" faction.
+Such OpforSpecs will also apply to these subfactions regardless of `factionID` and `applyToFaction` settings within the OpforSpec